circuitdao/docs/docs/getting-started/borrow-bytecash.md

 ## Borrow Bytecash

 Click the Borrow button, enter an amount of BYC to borrow, and click Borrow.
-Wait a couple of mintues for the transaction to be confirmed on-chain, and ta-da, you have taken out your first BYC loan!
+Wait a couple of minutes for the transaction to be confirmed on-chain, and ta-da, you have taken out your first BYC loan!

 To see the BYC in your wallet, you need to [register](https://docs.chia.net/getting-started/wallet-guide/#add-a-new-cat) the Bytecash asset ID with your wallet.
 You can find the asset ID at the bottom of the [Intro](/) page.

 Note that the amount you can borrow is capped by the **maximum loan-to-value** (**Max LTV**) set by governance.
-The Max LTV is shown near to top right of the Borrow page next to the APR.
+The Max LTV is shown near the top right of the Borrow page next to the APR.

 ## Manage debt